nunezisrael/Tournament-Results/README.txt

 After each round is played the program will output the swiss pairings created and the match winner per match.
 Once the entire tournament runs the program also indicates the winner of the tournament, whom corresponds to the player with the most "wins."

+The file "tournament_test.py" contains a series of test scripts that were used in order to create the program.
+When "tournament_test.py" runs it tests all the functions contained in "tournament.py" and successfully passes all the tests.